Is there a water shortage in Cape Town? Update 2026

 Areas most vulnerable to pressure drops

-Map: Distribution vulnerability zone
+Map: distribution vulnerability zone

-Action plan: What you can do right now
+Stay water-wise: what you can do right now

 - Short showers: 2 minutes max.
-Use the stop-and-start method β wet, lather, rinse.
+Use the stop-and-start method, wet, lather, rinse.

 - Fix leaks: A dripping tap can waste 30+ litres per day.
-Report burst pipes: 0860 103 089.
+Report burst pipes on 0860 103 089.

 - Peak hours: Avoid heavy water use between 17:00 and 21:00.

-π Track dam levels β updated weekly
+📊 Track dam levels, updated weekly